 - an unauthorised carrier is found to be carrying household waste that was directly transferred to them by the occupier of a domestic property

 - an individual is found to have transferred their household waste to an unauthorised person at a site that does not have a permit or exemption

 Other penalties may apply where a resident is not using the waste receptacle correctly.

-If you have additional waste, not being collected by the council, you should:
+If you have additional waste, not being collected by us, you should: